drchrispinnock/gcp-node-example/article.md

 DISABLED: False
 ```

+Notice how the service account address is constructed from the short account name and the project name.

-5. Bring up a virtual machine.
-We are going to use *europe-west6-a* in Zürich, but you can choose any zone you want.
+7\.
+Bring up a virtual machine (VM).
+We are going to use *europe-west6-a* (Zürich), but you can choose any zone you want.
 We will use the *e2-standard-2* instance.
 It has 8GB of RAM and it is sufficient to run a node.
-We will be using Debian v11 Linux.
-Also note that we will use a disc of 80GB.
+We will be using Debian Linux v11 .
+Also note that we will 80GB of disc.
 This is fine for a rolling node.

-Make sure that you substitute the service account with the correct one and the project ID.
+Make sure that you substitute the service account, project ID, zone and instance name with your desired ones below.
+Note that the project name and instance name are in the create-disk declaration, as is the Debian 11 image name.
+This declaration is a long and needs care when cutting and pasting.

 ```
 gcloud compute instances create my-tezos-node \
 	--zone=europe-west6-a \
 	--machine-type=e2-standard-2 \
 	--service-account=123456789123-compute@developer.gserviceaccount.com \
+	--create-disk=auto-delete=yes,boot=yes,device-name=my-tezos-node,\
+	image=projects/debian-cloud/global/images/debian-11-bullseye-v20230509,\
+	mode=rw,size=80,\
-    --create-disk=auto-delete=yes,boot=yes,device-name=my-tezos-node,image=projects/debian-cloud/global/images/debian-11-bullseye-v20230509,mode=rw,size=80,type=projects/my-tezos-project-chris/zones/europe-west6-a/diskTypes/pd-balanced \
+	type=projects/my-tezos-project-chris/zones/europe-west6-a/diskTypes/pd-balanced \
 	--network-interface=network-tier=PREMIUM,stack-type=IPV4_ONLY,subnet=default \
 	--maintenance-policy=MIGRATE \
 	--provisioning-model=STANDARD \
 	--scopes=https://www.googleapis.com/auth/cloud-platform \